mrsanjayrajshah/Tools-Development/README.md

 1. Clone or download this repository
 2. Open any `.html` file directly in your web browser
 3. Tools work offline and don't require an internet connection
-4. Kindly leave a star if you loved it.
+4. Kindly leave a star if you loved it